armbian/documentation/docs/boards/lime2-emmc.md

-To get full functionality of lime2-emmc, you need to execute those commands:
+To get full functionality of this board please login as root and execute:

 	apt-get update
 	apt-get upgrade